VgReborn/Address-Book-Template-Code/README.md

 - RequireDependencies.cs

 ## AddressBook.cs
 This is the main script needed to run.
-Without it, then you practically have nothing then the tools needed to make somethig.
+Without it, then you practically have nothing

 There are "#pragma warning disable" to ignore certain warnings because there already measures to ensure the field/s will not be null.